 On behalf of Council and the management team we wish to acknowledge the contribution of staff and contractors for the achievements outlined in this Annual Report.
-We are pleased to be associated with the Wairoa District Council as it continues to maintain infrastructure, deliver core services and plan for Wairoa's future in an affordable and meaningful way.
+The Wairoa District Council continues to adapt its operations to be best placed for the uncertain social and economic environment ahead, as it works to maintain infrastructure, deliver core services and plan for Wairoa's future in an affordable and meaningful way.